by Marion Rhodes

 Not only do those carriers usually impose additional restrictions, but they can also put extra stress on the dog.
 Don’t forget that Germany’s law requires dogs in cars to be secured in either a kennel or with a seatbelt or safety net.

 If a dog gets car sick, withholding food before the trip may help, Schulmeyer said.

-Fun fact: my grandma’s car used to get car sick every time unless they were going on vacation because it was too afraid of not getting to come along so she started throwing an empty suitcase in the trunk whenever they went on the road and the trick worked!
+Editor’s fun fact: my grandma’s dog used to get car sick every time unless they were going on vacation because it was too afraid of not getting to come along so she started throwing an empty suitcase in the trunk whenever they went on the road and the trick worked!